fdekeers/pingpong/README.md

 ### Run

 You must provide data to run the software on.
-The authors have published a [public dataset of their experimental data](https://athinagroup.eng.uci.edu/projects/pingpong/data/).
+The dataset used for the article's publication was released at https://athinagroup.eng.uci.edu/projects/pingpong/data.
 Place your data inside the [data](data/) folder.

 A [Docker compose configuration](docker-compose.yaml) is provided to start the container.